Commonwealth XI cricket team

 The Commonwealth XI cricket team played over 100 first-class cricket matches from 1949 to 1968.
 The team started out as a side made up of mostly English, Australian and West Indian cricketers, that toured the subcontinent but later on played first-class fixtures in England.
 They also toured South Africa and Rhodesia.

 Tours of the Subcontinent

 1949/50

 The Commonwealth team, captained by Jock Livingston, played 17 first-class matches in India and two each in Ceylon and Pakistan.

 1950/51

 Les Ames, another Englishman, led the team on this occasion and they appeared in 25 first-class matches in India as well as two in Ceylon.

 1953/54

 Australian Ben Barnett captained the Commonwealth XI on this tour of India which consisted of 22 first-class matches.

+1963/64

+Captained by Peter Richardson, a Commonwealth XI toured Pakistan in November and December 1963, playing six first-class matches including three against the Pakistan national team.
+The three unofficial Tests were all drawn.

 1964/65

-Peter Richardson's Commonwealth team played just one first-class match in India, against the Bengal Chief Minister's XI, but toured Pakistan for 14 first-class matches.
+Peter Richardson's Commonwealth team played just one first-class match in India, against the Bengal Chief Minister's XI.